vcsk02/VisionAI/report/report.md

 Following the CRISP-DM methodology helped structure our work from problem definition to deployment.
 Our best model achieves roughly 84% test accuracy and balanced F1-scores across four classes, demonstrating that a relatively simple transfer learning setup can perform well on a small dataset when combined with appropriate data augmentation and tuning.

 The deployment stack shows how to connect a trained PyTorch model to a real user-facing interface, turning a notebook experiment into an interactive application.

+There are several natural directions for future work:

+Data: Collect more training data and increase diversity in viewpoints, lighting conditions, and backgrounds.

+Models: Experiment with alternative architectures (e.g., deeper ResNet variants, ConvNeXt, or Vision Transformers) and compare performance and efficiency.

+Localization and robustness: Explore models or techniques that better handle small objects and cluttered scenes, such as attention mechanisms or object detection–style approaches.

+Deployment: Add monitoring, logging, and basic model health checks to the backend, and extend the frontend to support batch predictions and richer visual explanations (e.g., Grad-CAM visualizations).